It’s no secret that legal terminology can be confusing at times. However, when it comes…

 - Negligence: The defendant failed to meet the duty of care and the plaintiff was harmed.

 - Cause: The defendant was responsible for the plaintiff’s injuries.

 - Damages: Documentation of expenses.

-In other words, property owners have a responsibility to prevent slip and falls from happening.
+In other words, property owners have a responsibility to prevent slip and fall accidents from happening.
 In order to determine negligence in a slip and fall, you will need to prove that the property owner caused your injuries or failed to act in a way to prevent your injuries.

 Examples of Slip and Fall Liability

-Property owners can be held responsible for a number of reasons.
+Property owners can be held responsible for several reasons.
 But overall, these reasons fall into two overarching categories.

 - Potential hazard.
 Property owners can create conditions that can lead to injuries.
 For example, failure to address a leaking AC can lead to a puddle in a grocery store aisle.